More details of Judge Alsup’s decision in “no-fly” case

 We think that the proper basis for inclusion of a name on a no-fly list is a no-fly injunction or restraining order, issued by a judge, with its attendant due process.
 No other no-fly case has yet made it to trial, but sooner or later the courts will have to address the hypothetical situation described by Judge Alsup in this footnote.

 The government has not yet given notice of its intent to appeal Judge Alsup’s decision.
-(When, as in this case, one of the parties to the case is a federal agency, the deadline for filing a notice of appeal is 60 days after the judgement or order appealed.
+(When, as in this case, one of the parties to the case is a federal agency, the deadline for filing a notice of appeal is 60 days after the judgment or order appealed.
 Judge Alsup’s decision was issued on January 14th, so the government has until March 14th to decide whether to appeal.)
 Unless the government appeals, the decision will become final and will be made public in its entirety, unredacted, on April 15, 2014.